 A car accident can be a life-changing event.
 It can result in catastrophic injury and can put you in financial debt.
 When you've experienced major losses from a car accident in Washington, DC, you need a car accident lawyer to help you recover your total losses.
 Whether you're having trouble getting the compensation you deserve outside of court or you're unsure what to do after your accident, a Washington, DC car accident lawyer at Regan Zambri Long can help.
 Call (202) 960-4596 or send our team a message now to schedule a free consultation to discuss your car accident and plan your steps forward.

-With over 100 years of experience as a top automobile accident lawyer in the DC Metro area, Regan Zambri Long can assist you with the claims process after your car accident.
-Our firm has helped thousands of injured victims obtain successful recoveries in car accident cases.
-From negotiations to trying your case in court, Regan Zambri Long is ready to help you get the compensation that you are entitled to following a car accident.
+The Washington, DC car accident attorneys at Regan Zambri Long have helped thousands of injured victims obtain successful recoveries in car accident cases.
+From settlement negotiations to trying your case in court, Regan Zambri Long is ready to help you receive the compensation that you are entitled to following a car accident.

-At Regan Zambri Long, our car crash lawyers understand that you want to put the event behind you and continue on with your life.
+Our Washington, DC car accident lawyers understand that you want to put the incident behind you and continue on with your life.
 But that’s not always an option.
 A severe injury could have consequences that affect the rest of your life.
-Not only did you lose property in the accident, but you may not be able to return to work or enjoy the daily activities you once loved.
-It’s critical to speak with a top car accident lawyer from our personal injury firm that is well versed in the law and has the resources and credentials needed to get you back on your feet.
+The injury may prevent you from returning to work or enjoying the daily activities you once loved.
+It’s critical to speak with a top car accident lawyer from our personal injury firm that is well-versed in the law and has the resources and credentials needed to get you back on your feet.

 With more than 100 years of experience combined and a proven track record of success against hundreds of insurance companies, our DC car accident attorneys have the knowledge, experience, and aggressiveness needed to get your life back on track.

-If you are questioning why you should hire an experienced car accident attorney for your claim, then chances are you are having problems with getting a fair settlement for your claim.
-Under Washington, DC law, you are entitled to seek compensation for any financial or non-financial losses.
+If your personal injury claim meets one of these conditions, then you are entitled to seek compensation from the at-fault party’s insurance for any financial or non-financial losses.
 However, without an auto accident lawyer to represent you, you may not get the full compensation for what your claim is worth.
 In fact, those with representation usually receive three times more compensation than those without.

 Even if you think the settlement is enough because you’re only experiencing a mild case of whiplash or a little bit of back pain, you never know how much your injuries will cost you in the long run.
 Pain can always get worse, and healthcare is costly.
 You might have to take off multiple days from work to make your appointments and end up losing income.
 It’s hard to predict how high your costs are going to end up being.
-The best way to get a higher settlement is to contact an auto accident lawyer who will negotiate with the insurance company for you.
+The best way to get a higher settlement is to contact a Washington, DC auto accident lawyer as soon as possible who will negotiate with the insurance company for you.

 The auto accident attorneys at Regan Zambri Long know how to ensure you get the maximum compensation possible to cover the cost of your medical bills, lost wages, and pain and suffering.